15 Questions Most Sponsors Ask, Answered

-What can I send to my sponsored child?
+When will I receive my first letter?
 Can I sponsor their sibling?
-Can I visit my sponsored child?
-Here are 16 frequently asked questions from new sponsors.
+What's a family gift?
+Here are 15 frequently asked questions from new sponsors.

-1. When will my sponsored child be told about me?
+1. When will the child I sponsor be told about me?

 It’s an exciting moment that we all wish we were there for!

-Your sponsored child will be told you’ve sponsored them when their local church is notified.
+The child you sponsor will be told you’ve sponsored them when their local church is notified.
 That could be within a few hours if internet access is available, but it could take a few weeks; it really just depends on the access to resources that the church has.
 Generally, your sponsored child will be told that they’ve been sponsored within the first month of you making the commitment.

 When your sponsored child receives the news there will be a great celebration with lots of singing and dancing.